 Since January 2004, we have lived in New Plymouth, New Zealand, where I continue to write.

-Read more »Saipan: Oral Histories of the Pacific War
+Read more »New Zealand in the Pacific War

 Read more »Bert Wipiti, the first Maori airman to leave Aotearoa for active duty after he joined the RNZAF in 1941.
 A war hero who was awarded the Distinguished Flying Medal for his efforts.
 Watch on Maori Television